TikTok challenges U.S. ban in court, calling it unconstitutional

 Former Treasury Secretary Steven Mnuchin told NPR on Monday, he is planning to assemble a group of investors to try to purchase TikTok without the app's algorithm.

-Mnuchin, who declined to answer additional questions, said in between sessions at the Milken Institute Global Conference that the proposal to buy the app is still in the works, but he would not say when it would be formally submitted.
+Mnuchin, who declined to answer additional questions, said in between sessions at the Milken Institute Global Conference in Los Angeles that the proposal to buy the app is still in the works, but he would not say when it would be formally submitted.

 One major obstacle in any possible sale of TikTok is a glaring problem: The app is not for sale.